These safety and security tips are arranged by phases. Take a look at the items below, especially those related to the phase you’re currently in.

 Protect your new address.
 32 States have an Address Confidentiality Program (ACP), which gives victims of domestic violence a confidential mail forwarding service and a legal address for all forms and state agencies.
 Ask your local courthouse if such a program exists in your state.
 If this isn’t an option, consider a PO box for all mail.

-Change up your routes to work, school, daycare, and other frequent destinations
+If you feel a need to do so, change up your routes to work, school, daycare, and other frequent destinations

 Tell schools and daycare who can and can’t pick up your children.
 If there’s a protective order in place, make sure they know about it